Musical Youth: History

 In 2001, Dennis Seaton and Michael Grant reformed Musical Youth as a duo.
 The planned tour was cancelled due to the September 11 attacks, but in 2003, the band performed as part of the Here and Now tour, an annual series of nostalgia concerts featuring musicians of the 1980s.
 They featured on Pato Banton's 2004 single "Pretty Woman", and performed at a festival in Wiesen, Austria in 2005.
 The band's new music was made available for purchase exclusively from their website.
 In 2008, Musical Youth released a re-recorded version of "Pass the Dutchie", followed by a cover of Boney M.'s "Mary's Boy Child – Oh My Lord" in 2009, and Jimmy Cliff's "The Harder They Come" in 2013.
 The latter was the lead single from their new album, initially titled Reggae for the People and later renamed When Reggae Was King.
 It was scheduled for release in 2016, but after several pushbacks, it was eventually released on CD in March 2018 and in digital distribution in 2020.
-Former member Kelvin Grant has continued solo career, performing and releasing new material, most recently the album Defend Them in 2018.
+Former member Kelvin Grant has continued a solo career, performing and releasing new material, most recently the album Defend Them in 2018.

 Frederick Waite Jr. (born on 23 May 1967) died in Birmingham on 20 July 2022, at the age of 55.
 His death was announced on 11 August.
-An inquest into his death concluded that he died a "sudden unexpected death" at a mental health unit where he had been undergoing treatment for schizophrenia.
+An inquest into his death recorded the cause of death as "sudden unexpected death in schizophrenia".
+He died at a mental health unit where he had been undergoing treatment for schizophrenia.